ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

 ## Embedded Workflows

 *Embedded Workflows* provide the capability to simplify service catalog creation and improve the overall service catalog experience through a step-based automation system.
-Each step within a workflow runs a container to complete processes.
-Workflows are imported from GitHub repository content into {{ site.data.product.title_short }} where they are made available for users to run.
+Workflows can run docker containers to accomplish a task that the user requires as part of the state machine.
+Workflows are imported from Git repository content into {{ site.data.product.title_short }} where they are made available for users to run.

 *Embedded Workflows* are an alternative to the *Embedded Automate* capability for authoring and running automation.
 With *Embedded Workflows*, you can continue to use the *Embedded Automate* feature for service catalog creation and management.